Great for high earners and investors: A review of the Premier World Elite Mastercard From HSBC UK

-You can transfer HSBC points at a rate of 2:1 to programmes like British Airways Executive Club, Etihad Guest and Singapore Airlines KrisFlyer.
+You can transfer HSBC points at a rate of 2:1 to programmes like British Airways Executive Club, Etihad Guest, Cathay Pacific Asia Miles and Singapore Airlines KrisFlyer.
 So, the earn rate is effectively 1 airline point/mile per £1 spent on local purchases, which is an excellent rate for a non-American Express card.

-Oddly, unlike the basic HSBC Premier Credit Card that does not charge an annual fee, there is no 0% interest on balance transfers or purchases.
+There is no discounted interest offer on balance transfers or purchases.
 Instead, this card charges an 18.9% annual balance transfer and purchases rate.

-The card comes with a premium LoungeKey membership, which is similar to the Priority Pass program, with complimentary membership to more than 750 airport lounges worldwide.
-It also comes with iPass, which grants cardholders access to millions of Wi-Fi networks in more than 120 countries.
+The card comes with a premium LoungeKey membership, which is similar to the Priority Pass programme, with complimentary membership to more than 750 airport lounges worldwide.

 Cardholders will also get up to three supplementary cards for £60 (total) each year, with all three receiving the same premium LoungeKey membership, which is a really valuable perk if travelling with family.